microsoft/vscode-appcenter/README.md

     * react-native-cli
     * git

-Please notice that the extension uses `.vscode` directory at the project root to store appcenter related information.
-It uses `appcenter.json` file for it, no security-sensetive information here, please feel free to inspect/edit it if needed.

 ## How does it work
 There are several possible scenarios how this extension could be used: